PRECISE/SMEDL/README.md

 ##Generating the monitor
 ----------------------
 The 'mgen' script is the primary interface for generating software monitors from SMEDL and PEDL definitions.
-This script can be run with the following command:
+This script can be run with the following command (from the src/ directory):

-    python src/mgen.py PEDL_FILE SMEDL_FILE
+    python mgen.py PEDL_FILE SMEDL_FILE

 This script will generate C source code representing a runtime monitor as specified by the PEDL and SMEDL definitions, along with necessary monitor management infrastructure.